WiIIiam278/breaking-bad-ds/ATTRIBUTION.md

 ## Copyright Attribution

-Breaking Bad and related properties are owned and copyrighted by their respective authors.
+*Breaking Bad and related properties are owned and copyrighted by their respective authors.*

+This project and its source code is licensed under Apache-2.0, except where otherwise stated below:

 ### Attribution
 #### Models